As you’d expect, DIY Rustic Wide Plank Plywood Flooring takes much longer to finish than just installing pre-made planks.

 Why Use Plywood Flooring

-Most people decide to install plywood plank flooring for the cost savings.
+Most people decide to install plywood plank flooring because of it’s affordability.

 It’s much cheaper to install a plywood floor than traditional hardwood or even a laminate, heck it’s even cheaper than doing vinyl.